josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 When dealing with folders and files being uploaded that are within subdirectories it is recommended to use a slash (/) to separate the subdirectory and the file name.

-This means the key of the Mutable Data could look something like this: `filepath/subdir/index.html`.
+This means the key of a Mutable Data Structure containing files would look something like this: `filepath/subdir/index.html`.

 ## Containers